Sunday, December 22, 2024

 Long ago I went to a Right to Choose march in Washington DC.
 I went with a friend and her young daughters.
 I was telling a makeup artist who occasionally worked at my studio about my upcoming trip.

-This woman was a gorgeous orthodox observant woman.
+This woman was an observant orthodox woman.
 She was inspired that I was going to Washington; she couldn't go because the march was on a Saturday.
-My surprise was when she told me she was decidedly Pro Choice.
+My surprise came when she told me she was decidedly Pro Choice.

 A Woman First, 2024.
 2-color